Before Sunday Morning

 Take 10-15 minutes this Sunday morning before church.
 Find a quiet spot.
 Grab a notebook or your phone.

-Core Question for Reflection
+Core Question

 "Comfortable lie or uncomfortable truth?"